VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 High_Level_APIs/Chapter_4 LAB_Playbook.md

-## Exercise: Windows API Dropper (High_Level_APIs)
+## Exercise: Win32 API Dropper (High_Level_APIs)
-In the first lab exercise we create our first shellcode dropper based high level APIs or on Win32 APIs.
-This dropper builds more or less the reference for further development into directon of a direct syscall and indirect syscall dropper.
-By taking a look on the following illustration we see, that we do not use any direct syscalls or indirect syscalls at all.
-Instead we use the normal way from ```malware.exe -> Win32 APIs (kernel32.dll) -> Native APIs (ntdll.dll) -> syscall```.
+In the **first lab** we will create our first shellcode dropper based on **high level APIs** or **Win32 APIs**.
+This dropper will more or less be the reference for further development into a direct syscall and indirect syscall dropper.
+If you take a look at the illustration below, you will see that we are not using any direct syscalls or indirect syscalls at all.
+Instead we use the normal legitimate way like ``malware.exe -> Win32 APIs (kernel32.dll) -> Native APIs (ntdll.dll) -> syscall``.
 ![_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235367776-54229a66-f1d6-4b8e-a2a2-7bb81fecbf48.png)